 Political scientists study the origin, development, and operation of political systems.
 They research political ideas and analyze governments, policies, political trends, and related issues.

-Psychologists study cognitive, emotional, and social processes and behavior by observing, interpreting, and recording how people relate to one another and to their environments.
+Psychologists study cognitive, emotional, and social processes and behavior by observing, interpreting, and recording how individuals relate to one another and to their environments.
 They use their findings to help improve processes and behaviors.